CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

 ## Exercise 3: Connecting to Azure Arc Data Controller and deploying Azure Arc-enabled SQL Managed Instance Business Critical in Indirect connectivity mode

-In this exercise, you will be connecting to the pre-deployed Azure Arc Data Controller with indirect connectivity mode using Azure Data Studio.  we will also create an Azure Arc-enabled SQL Managed Instance Business Critical on top of a Azure Arc Data Controller with indirect connectivity mode.
+In this exercise, you will be connecting to the pre-deployed Azure Arc Data Controller with indirect connectivity mode using Azure Data Studio.  we will also create an Azure Arc-enabled SQL Managed Instance Business Critical on top of an Azure Arc Data Controller with indirect connectivity mode.

 ### Task 1: Connect to the Azure Arc data controller using Azure Data Studio.